Interviews and assessment centres

 Top tips | Example interview questions and answers | Questions about motivation | Questions about experience | Questions about your degree | Questions about equal opportunities | Questions about safeguarding | Questions about discipline | General questions

-Give full answers to questions, bringing in your experience of the classroom (or relevant experience gained elsewhere – for example, through volunteering) and knowledge of current issues in education.
-Prepare answers which evidence the skills required - such as good communication, professional working relationships and the ability to accept and act on feedback.
-Be ready with examples around what you've learned.
-For example, planning lessons, organising the classroom, assessing learning and adapting to the needs of different students.
+Give full answers to questions, bringing in your experience of the classroom (or relevant experience gained elsewhere, for example, through volunteering) and knowledge of current issues in education.
+Prepare answers which evidence the skills required, such as good communication, professional working relationships and the ability to accept and act on feedback.
+Be ready with examples around what you've learned such as planning lessons, organising the classroom, assessing learning and adapting to the needs of different students.
 Don't be afraid to state your views, practical solutions or novel ideas.

 Example interview questions and answers